| |

 musicians second Tucker’s evaluation many times over the years,

 covering Karl Williams’ songs on both major and independent labels.
+Fast-forward

 to late 1999 and Williams’ CD-single "To the New Century,"